sunshine055/reduce_disinformation/README.md

-This page part of an activist effort to reduce promulgation of deadly disinformation worldwide by:
+This page is part of an activist effort to reduce promulgation of deadly disinformation worldwide by:

 <i>Holding Companies Accountable For Their Indirect Financing Of Deadly Disinformation</i>